luigicalligaris/dcfake77/README.md

 - Some debug information is sent through the UART interface while the code is running, you can monitor it using a program like GtkTerm.

 ### ESP8266 implementation
 Due to limitations in the ESP8266 SDK, generating a 77.5 kHz PWM signal is not natively supported and would require re-writing a number of drivers.
 To make things simpler for this implementation the PWM is run at 25.833 kHz, which results in a third harmonic signal at 77.5 kHz.
+Note that your ESP may be a bit off in terms of 1st harmonic frequency, if it doesn't work for you, play a bit around this setting.

 Follow the same wiring instructions as the ESP32, choosing a suitable GPIO output pin, such as GPIO5 (also labeled as "D1" on a Lolin D1 Mini), and setting that in the .ino file.